 Human pressures impact species unevenly; for instance, past work has highlighted phylogenetic and spatial biases in species vulnerability to human pressures (Fritz et al. 2009; Yessoufou et al. 2012; Ducatez & Shine 2017; Weeks et al. 2022).
 Some species (termed “winners” in past work) may benefit from global changes, while other species (termed “losers”) are likely to decline.
 Understanding the factors that underpin interspecific variation in species’ responses to human pressures is valuable to conservation planning, as it can help target and prioritise species at most risk from different threats.
 One of the reasons why species differ in their responses to environmental change is that species are inherently different, and possess various characteristics, or traits.
 In my thesis, following McGill et al. (2006), I defined traits as characteristics measurable at the level of an individual, comparable across different species, with likely impacts on organismal fitness or performance.
 Asking whether species traits relate to species’ responses to land-use and climate change can help understand interspecific differences in species’ responses to human threats (Munstermann et al. 2021), and may help assess which species are more likely to be winners or losers under particular threatening processes.
 However, past studies that have tackled this question in terrestrial vertebrates have often been limited in both taxonomic and spatial coverage, so that it remains unclear whether there are general patterns in trait-sensitivity associations with human pressures across vertebrate species.
 Further, comparative studies of the sensitivity to both land-use and climate change among terrestrial vertebrate classes have been lacking.
+However, such investigations would be valuable to conservation, as it may u in particular, whether similar traits consistently associated, or not.
 In my thesis, I aimed to fill in these gaps, investigating whether and which traits are associated with land-use responses and climate-change sensitivity comparatively across terrestrial vertebrates and at global scales.
 My thesis also aimed to highlight some of the possible consequences for ecosystem functioning.

 To this end, I started by compiling trait data across terrestrial vertebrates, and by assessing the gaps and biases in the availability of trait data (Chapter 2).
 Bringing together these compiled data and a database containing species records in different land-use types (PREDICTS), I assessed the effects of land use and land-use intensity on the functional diversity of local terrestrial vertebrate assemblages (Chapter 3).
 I then asked whether species ecological characteristics (in which I included species ecological traits and species geographical range area) were associated with species’ land-use responses and with species’ estimated climate-change sensitivity, comparatively across the four vertebrate classes (Chapter 4).
 Finally, I investigated the effects of land use and land-use intensity on the total energetic requirements of vertebrate assemblages, and I further assessed whether species’ energetic requirements influenced species’ land-use responses (Chapter 5).
 In this final Chapter, I synthesise the key findings of my work, and I assess their contributions to the broader knowledge and their relevance for the field.
 I highlight some of the limitations of my work and further challenges, notably reflecting on the current challenges to the application of trait-based approaches at large scales in animal taxa.